Crunch/postcss-less/README.md

 * Less.js does not save "raws" when parsing.
 It also only preserves the start line / column of your source, which is still fine for Source Maps.
 * **Important:** The `less()` plugin **needs to be the first PostCSS plugin called**.

-## How is this different from a Less plugin?
+## How is this different from a Less.js plugin?
-A plugin like [less-plugin-autoprefix] parses your CSS twice.
-First, [Less.js] parses your `.less`, evaluates it, and outputs CSS as a string.
-Then, the [less-plugin-autoprefix] plugin calls PostCSS to parse that CSS output to make an AST.
+With a Less.js plugin, your LESS is parsed, evaluated, and exported as a string which is sent to the plugin.
+In the case of [less-plugin-autoprefix], the plugin calls PostCSS / Autoprefixer to parse that CSS output string.
+So, parsing happens twice, although in real-world scenarios that probably doesn't matter a whole lot.

-Instead of parsing twice, the [postcss-less-parser] plugin directly converts the evaluated Less AST to a PostCSS AST without re-parsing.
+The [postcss-less-parser] plugin instead directly converts the evaluated Less AST to a PostCSS AST without re-parsing.
 WHICH WAS REALLY HARD.
-But I did it for you.
-Because I love you.

-I'm not sure if that would have a major performance difference or not.
-Someone else can do the benchmarks, my brain is full.
+But that work makes this plugin more of a "proper" PostCSS plugin.

 [less-plugin-autoprefix]: https://github.com/less/less-plugin-autoprefix
 [PostCSS]: https://github.com/postcss/postcss